braze-inc/braze-docs/_docs/_home/templates/post_endpoint.md

 ### Parameter Details

-This is a place for you to describe additional details for the parameters above.
+This is a place for you to describe additional details for the parameters in the request body.

 | Parameter | Required | Data Type | Description |
 | ---------------------| --------------- |